- 24 Jul 2024

 "No mobile information will be shared with third parties/affiliates for marketing/promotional purposes.
 All the above categories exclude text messaging originator opt-in data and consent; this information will not be shared with any third parties".

-Notes for Facebook or Instagram sites:
+Notes for Facebook or Instagram sites

 Some small businesses do not have a website and only use a business social media presence.
-In those cases, create a post with both the full SMS disclosure and a Privacy Policy link or actual text of a short Privacy Policy.
-You can make that social media post “sticky” so that it
+In those cases, create a post with the full SMS disclosure and a Privacy Policy link or the actual text of a short Privacy Policy.
+You can also make that social media post “sticky,” so it always appears at the top of the social media presence for the business.
+Another option is to link it in the “About” section (applies to Facebook).
+Privacy Policies can be in a linked Google document or written out in a social media post.

 More information

-Have a read through the following articles for more information:
+Be sure to review the following articles for more information: